fullstackbusiness1128/reac-bootstrapt-hooks-alerts/README.md

-# react-hooks-bootstrap-alerts
+# reac-bootstrapt-hooks-alerts

 React Hooks + Bootstrap - Alert Notifications

-For a demo and further details see https://jasonwatmore.com/post/2020/04/11/react-hooks-bootstrap-alert-notifications
+If you want to know about that in details, please go to https://jasonwatmore.com/post/2020/04/11/react-hooks-bootstrap-alert-notifications